 Kumar the Muslim teaches Pi to pray.
 And not just recitation of prayers, but getting the whole body into it, up and down on the prayer mat, until the believer has a connection with God.
 After Pi leaves Kumar, he says:

 "[...]
 I suddenly felt I was in heaven. [...].
 Whereas before the road, the sea, the trees, the air, the sun all spoke differently to me, now they spoke one language of unity. [...].
 I felt like the centre of a small circle coinciding with the centre of a much larger one.
 Atman met Allah."
 (1.20.5)

 If that's not religious ecstasy, please tell us what is.

 Each teacher (or teaching), however, seems incomplete.
 Mr. Kumar the Biologist allows his childhood disease – polio – to erode his faith in God. ("What a terrible disease that must be if it could kill God in a man," Pi says (1.7.17).)
 In this way, Mr. Kumar allows suffering to diminish his capacity for belief.
 Perhaps because of this, he exaggerates the power of reason.

 All of this is to say these characters contribute practices, ideas, and faiths to Pi.
-They are their ideas: like Pi, they serve more as vehicles for viewpoints than characters with deep psychologies.
-We're not knocking Martel.
-His focus simply lies elsewhere.
+They are their ideas—they serve more as vehicles for viewpoints than characters with deep psychologies.
 That said, all these ideas find some sort of harmonious existence within Pi.
 And each completes the other.